Water Conditioning Contractors specialize in:

 Remember, their responsibility is to protect the public.

-In my experience, they primarily concerned with criminal charges associated with: Fraud, Embezzlement or Forgery
+In my experience, they are primarily concerned with criminal charges associated with Fraud, Embezzlement or Forgery

 The C55 License Exam

 The exam will be:

 - You will have 3 hours to complete each portion